Cervical Cap: Side Effects, Risks and Effectiveness

 There are three fees associated with the use of a cervical cap: health care provider’s visit, the cervical cap, and the spermicidal agent.
 Office visits to obtain a prescription for a cervical cap range from $50 to $200, the cervical cap costs between $15 and $50 dollars and spermicidal jellies, foams, or creams range from $7 to $18 dollars per package.
 The cervical cap can last up to two years.

-What about cervical caps and sexually transmitted diseases (STD’s)?
+What about cervical caps and sexually transmitted infections (STIs)?

-The cervical cap does NOT provide protection against the transmission of sexually transmitted diseases.
+The cervical cap does NOT provide protection against the transmission of sexually transmitted infections.

 What are the pros & cons of cervical caps?